-E3 Antenna coupling remnant
+1030 E3 Antenna coupling remnant

-Because the transmit- and receive antennas are placed next to each other in order to measure the monostatic σ^0 part of the transmitted signal leaks, or couples, directly into the receive antenna, thereby interfering with the target return of interest.
+Because the transmit- and receive antennas are placed next to each other in order to measure the monostatic $\sigma^0$ that can be measured given $E_n^g$ and part of the transmitted signal leaks, or couples, directly into the receive antenna, thereby interfering with the target return of interest.
 This antenna coupling is strongest for the lower frequencies (L-band) because these have the broadest antenna radiation patterns (see Fig. D1).
-With respect to the polarization channels the antenna coupling is strongest for hh polarization because of how the electric field lines of the principal TE{10} modes, in the particular case of hh polarization, couple strongest when the antenna apertures are next to each other.
+With respect to the polarization channels the antenna coupling is strongest

+1035 for hh polarization because of how the electric field lines of the principal $TE{10}$ modes, in the particular case of hh polarization, couple strongest when the antenna apertures are next to each other.
 With the cross polarization channels the coupling is weakest because of how the principal field components are perpendicular between the transmit- and receive antenna.
 Although the majority of the antenna coupling can be filtered out by gating, a remnant remains present in the filtered frequency domain response.
-This becomes apparent when the antennas are pointed skywards and the time-domain response is calculated per BW.
-Between the times/distances $r{sg} = ct{sg}/2$ and $r{eg} = ct{eg}/2$ where, during measurement of the ground target, the scattering events of interest are located the signal is not yet at its lowest level between r{sg} and r{eg} is almost equal to its lowest level.
+This becomes apparent when the antennas are pointed skywards and the other scatterometer's parameters

+- 1040 such as $R{fp}$ () time-domain response is calculated per BW.
+Between the times/distances $r{sg} = ct{sg}/2$ and $A{fp}$ ().
+The NES is calculated by assuming $E_n^g$ as the radar return in Eq.
+6. Table 4 summarizes the noise-floor levels and subsequent NES values per considered bandwidth and polarization.
+The higher NES level for S-band $r{eg} = ct{eg}/2$ where, during measurement of the ground target, the scattering events of interest are located the signal is not yet at its lowest level beyond 10 m.
+This effect is strongest for the L-band BW with hh polarization is attributed to a stronger interaction of the antenna's near-field radiation - 1045 pattern with the tower features. while for X-band the time-domain response level between $r{sg}$ and $r{eg}$ is almost equal to its lowest level.

 From the sky measurement the coupling remnant $E{cr}^g(BW)$ was retrieved.
 When measuring the ground surface, the antenna coupling process of course interferes with the ground return.
-However, because we measure over a bandwidth and the ground return is a randomly fluctuating signal we argue that the $E{cr}^g(BW)$ can simply be subtracted from the (gated) ground return $E_c^g(BW)$.
+However, because we measure over a bandwidth and the ground return is a randomly fluctuating signal we argue that the $E{cr}^g(BW)$ can simply be subtracted from the (gated) ground return $E{cr}^g(BW)$ .